 HOFFMAN: Crazy as it sounds, every startup, at some point, will flirt with a Chernobyl.
 And there’s only one sensible response to a potential nuclear meltdown: think like Rain Man.

-Fans of that movie will remember Dustin Hoffman’s character sitting at the blackjack table, eyes darting, as he calmly calculates the odds of a winning or a losing hand.
-I’m no autistic savant, but I try to maintain that calm rationality when I’m faced with a crisis.
+Fans of that movie will remember Dustin Hoffman’s character sitting at the poker table, eyes darting, as he calmly calculates the odds of a winning or a losing hand.
+I try to maintain that calm rationality when I’m faced with a crisis.

-I will assign probabilities, I’ll assign vectors of probabilities—is a probability going up or down?
+When I’m looking at a fire, I will assign probabilities, I’ll assign vectors of probabilities – is a probability going up or down?
 Down better, obviously.
 I’ll say, “OK, what’s the actual damage if it hits?”
 And then, is it correctable after it hits?

 But the fail-over system, that was probably six years in.
 So you look at it and you go, “OK we have this really valuable business.
 This could kill it.
 Let’s adjust it.”
 But, by the way, what’s your probability?
-Is it 0.1% percent, or .01% percent every day?
-Well then, actually in fact, you can you can solve it in three months or six months.
+Is it 0.1 percent, or .01 percent every day?
+Well then, actually in fact, you can solve it in three months or six months.
 It was like, “OK, that doesn’t add up to a lot over time.”
-If it’s one percent per day over 30 days, then all of a sudden you’re 15% percent.
-You’re gonna be dead in 30 days, 15% percent.
+If it’s 1 percent per day over 30 days, then all of a sudden you’re 15 percent.
+You’re gonna be dead in 30 days, 15 percent.
 “OK, let’s solve it now.”

 So when the SurveyMonkey team sized up the odds of a data loss, they pounced.